memfault/interrupt/_drafts/monitoring-battery-life.md

 <!-- excerpt start -->

 In this post, I’ll cover how to start thinking about collecting metrics that contribute to battery life, how to dig into this data for individual devices, and finally how to aggregate all metrics from devices in the field to accurately predict the battery life of devices in the field for a given firmware release.
-All of these abilities will help projects optimize battery life and combat issues quickly when they arise.
+All of these abilities will help projects optimize battery life and combat issues quickly when they arise, whether you have ten or a million devices in the field.

 <!-- excerpt end -->